-Both children and adults mainly follow a similar trend because the majority of sodium consumed comes from prepared and processed foods rather than a dash of kosher salt to make your homemade meals pop!
-Excessive amounts of sodium can increase blood pressure, which is a primary risk factor for heart disease.
-Reducing sodium intake is seen as a straightforward way to prevent tens of thousands of premature deaths every year.
+Both children and adults follow a similar trend because most of the sodium consumed comes from prepared and processed foods rather than a dash of kosher salt to make your homemade meals pop.
+Excessive sodium intake can increase blood pressure, which is a primary risk factor for heart disease.
+Slashing sodium consumption is seen as a straightforward way to prevent tens of thousands of premature deaths every year.

 STEP 1 - Review Consumer Insights and Feedback for Product Categories

 STEP 3: Identify Ingredients that Contribute to High Sodium Content

 STEP 4: Evaluate Attributes